 The year 1991 saw India face an unprecedented financial crisis.
 The crisis was triggered by a major Balance of Payments situation.
-The crisis situation was converted into a golden opportunity to reform the country’s economic situation and make-up and introduce fundamental changes in economic policy.
+The crisis was converted into a golden opportunity to reform the country’s economic situation and make-up and introduce fundamental changes in economic policy.

-The government brought in structural reforms and stabilisation policies.
+The government brought in structural reforms and stabilization policies.
 While the former was aimed at removing the rigidities in the various sectors of the Indian economy, the latter was aimed at correcting the weaknesses that had emerged on the fiscal and BoP fronts.

 India’s Prime Minister, when the New Economic Policy (NEP) was introduced was P V Narasimha Rao and the Finance Minister was Dr. Manmohan Singh.

 Objectives of New Economic Policy 1991